fto0m/fto0m/README.md

 ## Projects & Experience
 - Developed applications using Java, Flutter, C#, and .NET
 - Worked with databases and data storage solutions
-- Implemented APIs such as Google Maps API
+- Built projects using Python and Jupyter Notebook for data analysis
 - Practiced software engineering concepts and testing methodologies
+- Worked with APIs such as Google Maps API

 ## Goals
-My goal is to become a skilled software engineer by building real-world projects, improving my programming skills, and exploring modern technologies.
+My goal is to become a skilled software engineer and data scientist by building real-world projects, improving my programming skills, and exploring modern technologies.

 Thanks for visiting my GitHub profile! 🚀